She was shamed for gaining weight, then shamed for losing some. Enough.

 "The thinnest I've ever been was right after Luna.
 Postpartum depression.
 I'LL TAKE THESE POUNDS AND THIS FEELING!" she wrote.

 "I don't really call this 'body confidence' because I'm not quite there yet.
-I'm still super insecure," Teigen wrote in a follow-up tweet to the video.
+I'm still super insecure," Teigen wrote in another tweet, after showing a video of her stretch marks.

 The thing is, Teigen still does look amazing in a bikini, even if she no longer looks like it's her job to be in one.
-Her "mom bod," as she calls it, is beautiful by any standard even if it doesn't look like it did on the cover of Sports Illustrated, but with its ripples, curves, "stretchies" and mosquito bites, it is more authentic, and that's why Teigen shows it proudly.
+Her "mom bod," as she calls it, is beautiful by any standard even if it doesn't look like it did on the cover of Sports Illustrated.

 Teigen is leading the charge for this new wave of celebrity moms who are taking control of their postpartum stories through social media and rejecting the "bounce back" narrative often perpetuated by traditional media.